 Brookside Gardens: Head to Wheaton Maryland for a stroll through the 30 cherry trees and other spring blooms at this lovely garden.

-Centennial Park: A 2.6 mile paved pathway around the lake offers the chance to visit cherry blossoms, fish, picnic, and relax.
+Centennial Park: A 2.6-mile paved pathway around the lake offers the chance to visit cherry blossoms, fish, picnic, and relax.

 Rockville Civic Center Park and Glenview Mansion: Cherry trees line the drive to Glenview Mansion and around the adjacent Rockville Civic Center Park.
 Visitors can also enjoy a nature center, playground, and wooded nature walk.

-Where to See Cherry Blossoms in Virginia
+Best Places to See Cherry Blossoms in Virginia

 These are our favorite spots to take cherry blossom pictures in Northern Virginia.
 From formal gardens to office parking lots, they all offer good picture spots as long as your focus is on the blossoms.